Karen Wyckoff was born Sept. 13, 1975.

 Lutheran Volunteer Corps

-After she graduated she joined the Lutheran Volunteer Corps (LVC) for a year.
-She worked for Legal Aid in North Minneapolis for a year.
-She conducted intake interviews with clients, legal outreach, served as a legislative advocate for homeless youth and investigated cases.
-She and four roommates lived in North Minneapolis.
-They were provided with housing and health insurance and each received $80 a month for food.
+After graduation Karen joined the Lutheran Volunteer Corps (LVC) for a year.
+She worked for Legal Aid in North Minneapolis conducting intake interviews with clients and legal outreach, and serving as a legislative advocate for homeless youth.
+She and four roommates were provided with housing in North Minneapolis, health insurance and $80 a month for food.
 Karen and her roommates did much community service outside of their jobs.
-They also had a great deal of fun.
-They proved that you can have fun without money.
+They also had a great deal of fun proving that you can have fun without money.
 They ran around the community in Chili Pepper Costumes recording the comments they received.
 For entertainment they invited prominent politicians and community leaders to dinner to discuss the problems of the poor (and fed them pumpkin curry).

 In the fall of 1999, Karen enrolled at the University of Minnesota School of Public Health to pursue her master's degree, but she again began to have health problems; the cancer had returned.
 Karen spent the next two years fighting her battle against cancer, all the while keeping everyone's spirits up (including her own).